fcurella/django-recommends/README.rst

 In order to compute and retrieve similarities and recommendations, you must register a ``RecommendationProvider``.

-A ``RecommendationProvider`` is a class that specifies how to retrieve various informations (items, users, votes) necessary for computing recommendation for a set of objects.
+A ``RecommendationProvider`` is a class that specifies how to retrieve various informations (items, users, votes) necessary for computing recommendation and similarities for a set of objects.

 Subclasses override methods in order to determine what constitutes voted items, a vote, its score, and user.